tokio-rs/tokio/tokio-trace/README.md

 ```

 This approach allows trace data to be collected by multiple subscribers within
 different contexts in the program.
-Alternatively, a single subscriber may be
+Note that the override only applies to the
-constructed by the `main` function and all subsequent code executed with that
+currently executing thread; other threads will not see the change from with_default.
-subscriber as the default.

 Any trace events generated outside the context of a
 subscriber will not be collected.

 The executable itself may use the `tokio-trace` crate to instrument itself as